MiDataInt/mdi-manager/docs/actions/install.md

  where GIT_USER and GITHUB_PAT are the username and Personal Access Token of a GitHub account that holds any developer forks and/or grants permissions for accessing any tool suites that have restricted access.
+ You should protect gitCredentials.R by removing read permissions for anyone except yourself.
+If you are uncomfortable storing sensitive information on disk, you may alternatively set gitCredentials values in the environment using Sys.setenv(GITHUB_PAT = "xxx"), etc., prior to calling `mdi::install()` .

 ## Value